 BACKGROUND

-Most other North American Independent System Operators have implemented and used for several years a form of MIRTM, in which the real-time market analyzes a time period consisting of multiple consecutive five minute future intervals.

-However, the current ERCOT real-time market software dispatches and prices energy in single five minute intervals.
-It does not commit resources and does not consider potential changes in conditions more than five minutes into the future.
+In the current ERCOT real-time market, software dispatches and prices energy in single five minute intervals.
+It does not commit or de-commit resources and does not consider potential changes in system conditions more than five minutes into the future.
+Generally, the ERCOT Nodal Real Time Market relies on generation owners (QSEs) to self-commitment/self-decommitment based on the generator owner’s anticipation of future real time market prices.

-This construct has limitations in that it is unable to coordinate the economic commitment of resources such as combustion turbines and demand response resources that are available within 10-30 minutes but unable to respond within five minutes.
+This construct has limitations in that it is unable to coordinate the economic commitment of resources such as combustion turbine Generation Resources and Load Resources providing demand response that are available within 10-30 minutes but unable to respond within five minutes.
 Additionally, these resources may be less flexible than online resources due to operational constraints (e.g., start-up times, minimum loading requirements, minimum or maximum run times, etc.).

-Just prior to nodal go-live, the Nodal Protocols were modified to provide a “work-around” solution to commit and dispatch Quick Start Generation Resources (QSGRs) in the Real Time market:
+Soon after nodal go-live, The Nodal Protocols were modified to provide an “optional work-around” solution to effectively commit and dispatch Quick Start Generation Resources (QSGRs) in the Real Time market:

 QSGRs capable of coming online within 10 minutes are allowed to telemeter a status of online although physically offline, and also to telemeter a low sustainable limit (LSL) of zero MW even though their physical LSL is greater than zero.

-Under this approach, QSGRs are dispatched by SCED as if already online even though they are physically unable to respond for the first 10 minutes.
+Under this approach, QSGRs are dispatched by SCED as if the generator is already online even though they are physically unable to respond for the first 10 minutes.
 As a result, regulation reserves are deployed to balance the system.

-Many operators of combustion turbines cannot meet the QSGR requirements and therefore have no other option than to self-commit.
-Other QSGR-qualified combustion turbines choose not to participate as QSGRs in SCED and instead self-commit.
+Many operators of fast responding Generation Resources such as combustion turbines cannot meet the QSGR requirements and therefore have no other option than to self-commit.
+Other QSGR-qualified Generation Resources choose not to participate as QSGRs in SCED and instead self-commit.
+These fast responding Generation Resources that choose the self-commitment path will have to factor in their expectation of prices and weigh that against their costs over the expected run-time of the Generation Resource

-A MIRTM could potentially improve the efficiency of the commitment, dispatch and pricing of resources such as combustion turbines and demand response resources by (1) coordinating the commitment and honoring the resources’ temporal constraints; (2) expanding the scope of participation; and (3) reflecting the physical realities of the system.
+A MIRTM could potentially improve the efficiency of the short term commitment decisions, dispatch and pricing of resources such as combustion turbine Generation Resources and Load Resources providing demand response by coordinating the commitment and honoring the resources’ temporal constraints and by reflecting the physical realities of the system.

 WHAT WOULD CHANGE WITH THE IMPLEMENTATION OF MIRTM?